tensorflow/tensorflow/README.md

 ```
 pip install tensorflow-gpu
 ```
-Note : You might face Issues regarding the Correct version of Cuda and Cudnn To avoid these issue you can use [Anaconda]
+Note : You might face Issues regarding the Correct version of Cuda and Cudnn<br>
-Step 1: Install Anaconda from (https://www.anaconda.com/) .<br>
+[Anaconda] is a best way to prevent this issue<br> Step 1: Install Anaconda from (https://www.anaconda.com/) .<br>
 Step 2: Open the Conda Prompt and type the following : <br>
 ```